 End your anxiety, depression and stress with this Japanese and Chinese meditation technique called Zazen [座禅].
-The goal of zazen is to "just sit", with an open mind, without clinging to thoughts.
+The aim of zazen is to "just sit" with an open mind, without getting attached to thoughts.

 Zazen is the main form of Zen Buddhist meditation.
-Where the za [座] means to sit; The Zen [禅] refers to a state of deep and subtle meditation.
-Difficult to explain the zazen with words, better practice it.
+Where the za [座] means to sit down; already the Zen [禅] refers to a state of deep and subtle meditation. hard to explain the zazen with words, better practice it.

-The practice of zazen consists of sitting in a comfortable position, with your spine erect, for periods of up to 40 minutes, interspersed with Kinhin meditation.
+The practice of zazen consists of sitting in a comfortable position, with the spine erect, for periods of up to 40 minutes, interspersed with Kinhin meditation.

-We recommend doing zazen in a calm, clean and undisturbed place.
-It should not be a dark place or a very bright one.
+We recommend doing zazen in a quiet, clean and undisturbed place.
+It shouldn't be a dark place and it shouldn't be too bright.
 Meditation can be done alone, but in a group it can be more stimulating.

-Zen Buddhist practitioners often use an image of Monjushri Bodhisattva or another image of the Buddha.
-One should not do this meditation tired, drunk, hungry or with a full stomach.
+Zen Buddhist practitioners often use an image of Monjushri Bodhisattva or other Buddha image.
+One should not do this meditation when tired, drunk, hungry or with a full belly.

-Clothes must be comfortable and must not be dirty, luxurious and heavy.
-Place a zabuton in front of a wall and place a zafu on it (they are cushions).
+Clothing should be comfortable and should not be dirty, luxurious and heavy.
+Place a zabuton in front of a wall and place a zafu on it (they are pillows).

-Sit down, positioning the base of the column in the center of the zafu, so that half of the zafu is behind you.
-After crossing your legs, rest your knees firmly on the zabuton.
+Sit down, placing the base of your spine in the center of the zafu so that half of the zafu is behind you.
+After crossing your legs, place your knees firmly on the zabuton.

-Observe everything around you.
-Let your thoughts and feelings come and go, don't try to control or eliminate them, let them go.
-Maintain abdominal breathing, with short breaths and long breaths.
+Watch everything around you.
+Let your thoughts and feelings come and go, don't try to control or eliminate them, let them free.
+Maintain abdominal breathing, with short inhalations and long exhalations.

-During zazen, our hands are positioned forming an ellipse, which represents the cosmos in us, and we in the cosmos.
-With the palms facing up, we support the fingers of the left hand on the fingers of the right hand.
+During zazen, our hands are positioned forming an ellipse, which represents the cosmos in us, and us in the cosmos.
+With the palms facing up, we place the fingers of the left hand on the fingers of the right hand.
 This is called Hokkaijoin.

-O Kinhin it is zazen in motion, walking.
+The Kinhin it is zazen in motion, walking.
 It usually lasts for ten minutes and is done in the zazen room.
-It serves to stimulate circulation and allow us to feel zazen again.
+It serves to stimulate circulation and allow us to sit back in zazen.

-In meditation you can also swing your body with your palms facing up on your knees.
-Swing your body from left to right, back and forth, then form hokkai-join again.
+In meditation you can also rock your body with your palms facing up over your knees.
+Swing your body from left to right, back and forth, then form the hokkai-join again.

 Do not focus on any object or try to control your thoughts.
-When you maintain correct posture and your breathing is calm, your mind will be naturally relaxed.
+When you maintain a correct posture and your breathing calms down, your mind will naturally calm down.

 Much better Breathing

-My friend and Sensei Roberto Pedraça has a course called Much Better Breathing which focuses a lot on meditation together with breathing and brings results 50 times better than a meditation Zazen.
+My friend and Sensei Roberto Pedraça there's a course called Much Better Breathing which focuses a lot on meditation along with breathing and brings results 50 times better than a meditation Zazen.

-While Zazen meditation is based on Buddhism, Much Better Breathing these are several scientifically proven breathing methodologies.
+While Zazen meditation is based on Buddhism, Much Better Breathing these are several scientifically proven breathing methods.
 That is, it can be practiced by anyone who is not a Buddhist.

-In fact, you don't need all that ritual, worship, planning, pillows, time and posture to achieve good results with meditation and breathing.
-The Best Good breathing exists to simplify all of this.
+In fact, you don't need all that ritual, worship, planning, cushions, time, and posture to get good results with meditation and breathing.
+The Better Good breathing exists to simplify it all.

-The course is complete and also teaches meditation, diets, NLP, EFT and some techniques to solve the main problems of your life.
-I think it's worth you to take a look by clicking on the link below.
+The course is complete and also teaches meditation, diets, NLP, EFT and some techniques to solve the main problems in your life.
+I think it's worth checking out by clicking the link below.